eclipse-hono/hono/site/content/user-guide/device-registry.md

 In addition to the AMQP 1.0 based API endpoints, the Device Registry also exposes HTTP resources for managing the contents of the registry.

 <!--more-->
-Please note that the HTTP resources exposed by the Device Registry are **not** part of the *official* definition of the Device Registration and Credentials APIs but have been implemented to provide convenient access to the registry using command line tools like *curl* or *HTTPie*.
+Please note that the HTTP resources exposed by the Device Registry are **not** part of the *official* definition of the Device Registration, the Credentials and (since Hono version 0.6) the Tenant APIs.

+{{% warning %}}
+The HTTP resources offered here are not secured and are not supposed to be used in production scenarios.
+They have been implemented to provide convenient access to the registry using command line tools like *curl* or *HTTPie*.
+{{% /warning %}}

 ## Managing Device Registration Information